nickbadlose/muzz/README.md

 call to `/login` will set this value for other requests.

 *true_client_ip* - is the IP address of the client making the request, postman doesn't attach one, so we have to manually populate this value when making requests through postman.
+Edit this value if you wish to change the location of the authenticated user when making discover requests.

 You can edit these as necessary.